elicia4/linux_notes/learn-git.md

 - Git and Github are not the same thing.
 - You need to learn `git` to be effective.
 - A useful book for studying `git`: https://git-scm.com/book/en/v2
-- With forking, you can customize an existing repository, possible collaborate with the creator of the repo, and also attribute the author.
+- With forking, you can customize an existing repository, possibly collaborate with the creator of the repo, and also attribute the author.

 1. Start with creating a test repository.